 Pasta al forno (baked pasta) is to Italy what macaroni and cheese is to the rest of the world.
 In the good, homemade, festive way, not – heaven forbid – in the Kraft dinner way.
 I was amazed to discover that the recipe was originally imported to the US by no less than President Thomas Jefferson in 1802.
-He even had Parmesan and pasta imported from Italy as he was not satisfied with locally produced ingredients.
-Note: pasta and Parmesan, no Cheddar.
+He even had Parmigiano and pasta imported from Italy as he was not satisfied with locally produced ingredients.
+Note: pasta and Parmigiano, no Cheddar.
 Sadly the upper class appeal of pasta baked with cheese and butter disappeared already in the middle 1880s.
 My guess is that it kept in a free fall until today’s microwavable abominations.

 If you live in North America, you probably know all the above.
 As for myself, I can’t wrap my brain around the idea of a neon-orange dry cheese-flavored sauce in a prepackaged pasta mixture.
 The only idea gives me brain fog.